IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/git_support.rst

 Your repository can have multiple remote repositories registered, each can have potentially multiple branches.

-BlenderBIM allows you to make a local *clone* of a remote repository.
+Bonsai allows you to make a local *clone* of a remote repository.
 You will need to provide a URL *origin* to fetch, and an empty local folder to become the local repository.